 TRANSPLANT FROM SARS-COV-2 POSITIVE DONORS

 The initial response of transplant societies to the challenges posed by COVID-19 pandemic was to recommend testing for SARS-CoV-2 RNA in donors/recipients before transplant, and to recommend against LT in cases of positivity.
-In the course of the pandemic some centers started performing life-saving LT for high-risk patients utilizing grafts from SARS-CoV-2 positive donors to recipients with active or resolved infection[56].
+In the course of the pandemic, some centers started performing life-saving LT for high-risk patients utilizing grafts from SARS-CoV-2 positive donors to recipients with active or resolved infection[56].
 A multicenter Italian study included 10 LTs from donors with active COVID-19[56].
 Two recipients were SARS-CoV-2 RNA positive at the time of LT.
 None of the remaining 8 recipients developed SARS-CoV-2 RNA positivity.
 Eight recipients had IgG antibodies against SARS-CoV-2.
 SARS-CoV-2 RNA was not detected in donor liver tissue at the time of LT.
 This study introduced the concept that using grafts from SARS-CoV-2 positive donors might be a safe practice, particularly in patients who are the highest need for LT.

 The safety of this practice was confirmed in smaller case series.
 A series from the US with 5 SOTs (2 livers, 1 simultaneous liver-kidney, 1 kidney and 1 simultaneous kidney-pancreas) from SARS-CoV-2 positive donors to negative recipients showed no risk of transmission to recipients[57].
 SARS-CoV-2 RNA was not detected in allograft biopsies.

-A systematic review of all SOT from past or active SARS-CoV-2 infected donors until December 2021, included 69 recipients that received 48 kidneys, 18 livers and 3 hearts from 57 donors, and 6 additional lung transplants[58].
-10/57 (17.5%) donors had active COVID-19 and 18/57 had detectable SARS-CoV-2 RNA.
+A systematic review of all SOT from past or active SARS-CoV-2 infected donors until December 2021, included 69 recipients who received 48 kidneys, 18 livers and 3 hearts from 57 donors, and 6 additional lung transplants[58].
+Ten of 57 (17.5%) donors had active COVID-19 and 18 had detectable SARS-CoV-2 RNA.
 Viral transmission was not documented among non-lung SOT recipients.
-However, viral transmission occurred in three lung recipients, who developed COVID-19 symptoms, one of which subsequently died.
+However, viral transmission occurred in three lung recipients, who developed COVID-19 symptoms, and one of them subsequently died.
 Strategies to mitigate the risk of donor/graft-recipient transmission potentially include SARS-CoV-2-directed monoclonal antibody therapy and/or pre-emptive remdesivir administration, although the efficacy of this approach needs to be confirmed[59].

 Decision-making regarding SOT from SARS-CoV-2 positive donors should take into consideration the risk of transmission/acquisition and the sequelae of developing COVID-19, as well as the risk of disease progression and death associated with the underlying disease[60].
 Patients with cirrhosis, and particularly those with decompensated disease, who develop COVID-19 are at high risk of death.
 On the other hand, patients on the waiting list are at risk of death unless they are offered life-shaving LT, and the suspension of LT activity has led to increased mortality on the waiting list.
 Utilizing non-lung grafts from carefully selected infected donors might benefit patients who are at the highest risk of death without immediate transplant.
 Although this practice seems to be safe based on limited currently available data, patients and their families should be informed and actively involved in shared decision-making.